mike-shea/rock-paper-scissors/README.md

 </AnimatePresence>
 ```

-- Removed dependencies to load content on component mount s(useEffect).
-  I applied functions / actions directly to user events. (onClick).
+- Improved state patterns: replaced useEffect() and applied functions / actions directly to user events. (onClick).

-- Avoided asynchronous events (setTimeout) and relied on Framer's `onAnimationComplete()`, to make sure the user's score is only shown AFTER the animation is done.
+- Avoided asynchronous events (setTimeout) and relied on Framer's `onAnimationComplete()`, to make sure the user's score is only shown AFTER the animation is complete.

 - Triangle-based layouts are not for the faint of heart.

 - Rendering SVGs fills with tailwindcss is not very intuitive.
 My solution was to use individual SVG functional components.

--

 ### Continued development